brown-ccv/ccv-website-content/services/file-storage-and-transfer/brown-storage.md

         </li>
         <li>
             Accessibility: The data is accessible on Brown's campus networks (including VPN and wireless).
-Also accessible directly from High Performance Computing Cluster (Oscar).
+Also accessible directly from the High Performance Computing Cluster (Oscar).
         </li>
         <li>